-This report provides an assessment of the Bushfire Attack Level (BAL) at Stage 3 Eastwood Estate at 224 Invercauld Road, Goonellabah in accordance with AS3959 (2018) Construction of Buildings in Bushfire Prone Areas Appendix A - Method 1.
+This report provides an assessment of the Bushfire Attack Level (BAL) at Stage 2 at Eastwood Goonellabah at 224 Invercauld Road, Goonellabah in accordance with AS3959 (2018) Construction of Buildings in Bushfire Prone Areas Appendix A - Method 1.
 This report and mapping are not to be used to place wholesale restrictions on lots reflecting the resulting BAL mapping presented within.
 Future development of surrounding stages may result in lower BALs than detailed in this report.